DevCycleHQ/AI-Prompts-And-Rules/install-prompts/dotnet.md

 </task_overview>

 <restrictions>
-**Do not use this SDK for:**
+**Do not use this setup for:**
 - Client-side Blazor WebAssembly (use JavaScript SDK instead)
 - Unity games (check Unity-specific guidance)
 - Mobile apps using Xamarin/MAUI (use mobile SDKs)

-If you detect an incompatible application type, stop immediately and advise which SDK they should use instead.
+If you detect an incompatible application, stop immediately and advise on the correct approach.
 </restrictions>

 <prerequisites>
 ## Required Information

-Before proceeding, verify you have:
+Before proceeding, verify using the DevCycle MCP that you have:

 - [ ] A DevCycle account and project set up
 - [ ] A Development environment **Server SDK Key** (starts with `dvc_server_`)